Carbon-Twelve-C12/supernova/btclib/src/docs/crypto.md

 ## Classical Cryptography

-In addition to post-quantum schemes, SuperNova continues to support classical cryptographic algorithms for compatibility and performance:
+In addition to post-quantum schemes, supernova continues to support classical cryptographic algorithms for compatibility and performance:

 - **Secp256k1**: ECDSA signatures compatible with Bitcoin
 - **Ed25519**: Edwards-curve Digital Signature Algorithm